appgate/sdp-sumologic-collector/README.md

 ### Optional Configuration:
 - The collector is installed with the provided source file.
 Any changes to the source definition will only persist if done in the ‘/data/syslog.json’ file of the customization
 - This file can also be replaced/renamed by updating line 11 in “/data/settings.config”

+## Note:
+When collector is reinstalled it creates a new instance with a unique id in SumoLogic.
+The 'source' still has the originally provided name so the data can still be aggregated in searches